dainyl/fabric-client-wrapper/DOCUMENTATION.md

 Returns **ConfigSignature** The signature of the user on the config bytes

+### newTransactionID

+Returns a new TransactionID object.
+Fabric transaction ids are constructed as a hash of a nonce concatenated with the signing identity's serialized bytes.
+The TransactionID object keeps the nonce and the resulting id string bundled together as a coherent pair.

+Returns **TransactionID**

 ### bindChannel

 Creates a channel instance bound to the user